 The SNP Scottish Government is working hard to improve already high breastfeeding rates.
-Over 40 per cent of babies born in 2016-17 were still being breastfed after six to eight weeks - the highest rate since 2001.

 After the UK-wide Infant Feeding survey was scrapped, the Scottish Government introduced the Scottish Infant Feeding Survey to continue monitoring levels of breastfeeding.